 Laura is a 33-year old folk-rock/Americana professional singer/song-writer and multi-instrumentalist.
 She’s won an impressive number of awards and grants as a recording artist, educator and performer.
 She found me after her singing had become weak and strained, and understandably she was worried.
 She had never received any formal voice training but had sung her whole life.

 A challenge of working with musicians who are making part of their living singing is that they want to continue gigging while they learn and readjust.
 It’s been my experience that I may lose a singer who fits this description if I don’t move from exercises to practical application right away.
 No science.
 Working professional singers who are not voice teachers often don’t want the science until they are feeling fluid again.

 Laura’s initial consultation/lesson included a full intake where I found out about her lifestyle, medications and supplements she regularly takes.
 I immediately looked up vocal side effects of several of her medications at The National Center for Voice and Speech.
 Fortunately, none of her medications had known vocal side effects.

 We invite a shoulder girdle release and stretch through a repeated exercise using a yoga strap and mindful exhale of breath.
 Afterwards she says her ribs feel “rotated”–her word–which feels more free to her.
 She also notices that her head is not sitting as far forward on her neck as it was when she came in.
 We practice a breath that involves an inhale sustained over a count of 4, followed by holding the breath for a 2 count, then exhale for 4 count, hold for 2 count, etc.–NOT in order to practice “breathing for singing,” but to calm her parasympathetic nervous system.
-She has come into this lesson both tired and wired.
-Caffeine consumption is way up today.
+She often comes into her lessons both tired and wired with caffeine.